 What is Mock Trial?

 The American Mock Trial Association provides undergraduate students with an opportunity to learn first hand about the work of trial attorneys, to understand the judicial system, to develop critical thinking ability, and to enhance communication skills.
 In teams of 6-10 competitors, students prepare a criminal or civil case using materials provided by the national association and play the roles of witnesses and attorneys.
 Students must be well-versed in the laws of evidence and the rules of courtroom procedure to compete effectively.
-Competitions typically begin in October and continue through the spring, ending with the three AMTA national tournaments in late March and early April.
+Competitions typically begin in October and continue through the spring, ending with the AMTA national tournaments in March and April.

 In how many tournaments does the Mock Trial team compete?

 EKU teams typically attend 3-4 weekend tournaments in the fall semester and 3-5 in the spring semester, depending upon qualification for nationals.

 All EKU team members receive 4 hours of credit (2 Fall, 2 Spring) for a full year of participation.
 Students selected to compete at the national level receive one additional hour of credit in the Spring.
 Credit (letter grade) is awarded at the upper division level.
 Students of any major may participate.

 The Mock Trial class meets twice a week (Monday and Wednesday 3:45-5:45pm) for two hours in each session.
 In addition, students must practice outside of class, attend monthly weekend/evening scrimmages, and attend tournaments.
 Students should be prepared to spend extra time practicing right before tournaments.
 Expect to spend as much time on mock trial as on a 3-hour class, not counting tournament time and scrimmages.

 How do I try out for Mock Trial?